CCALI/re-entrynavigator/README.md

 4.) create a config.ini with the appropriate keys in a place that is not web accessible as this is where sensitive data will be stored.
 Note the location.
 A sample config.ini is provided.

-5.) modify line 8 to point to your config.ini
+5.) modify line 8 of `hackathon-sms.php` to point to your config.ini

 6.) add the `lib_dir` key in config.ini and have it point to the location of the extracted `text-demo.zip`